code-rhapsodie/ezdataflow-bundle/README.md

 > Note: before using this bundle, please read the [Code Rhapsodie Dataflow bundle documentation](https://github.com/code-rhapsodie/dataflow-bundle/blob/master/README.md).

+> Command line notice: When you use Dataflow commands, use `--siteaccess` instead of `--connection`.

 ## User Interface (UI)

 The UI lets you create workflow processes from any defined `DataflowTypes`, and set options to each.